hphelion/documentation/commercial/commercial.glossary.md

 ## O

 ###Object Operations### {#Object}
-:     The HP OpenStack service to store and retrieve large amounts of data in virtual containers.
+:     The HP Helion OpenStack service to store and retrieve large amounts of data in virtual containers.

 ###On-demand self service###
 :     A service where a consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed, automatically, without requiring human interaction with each service provider.

-###OpenStack###
+###OpenStack technology###
 :     An open-source cloud computing operating system.

 <!-- JS: Not in Core, I think.